 LEARN TO SKI OR BOARD

 If you’ve always fancied shredding down pistes or exploring winter wonderlands but never taken the plunge, make this the winter you strap on bindings and take to the mountains.
 Skiing and snowboarding open up a whole new way to explore icy landscapes and to get outside in the winter months, and there are so many different ways to explore – you could try cross country or ski touring if you’re not into speedy stuff, or even progress to ski jumping or snowboard tricks if you love an adrenaline rush.
 If you’re not sure if skiing is your thing, sign up for a few lessons on your local dry slope or indoor ski centre before you book a trip to the mountains.
 Snowsports are most definitely not just for the posh kids and they don’t have to be punishingly expensive, either – shop around for ski deals, especially in the Alps, as flights to France and Italy can be pocket-friendly too.
-Going with a group of mates and staying in a big chalet can also bring prices down, or consider going for just a weekend with a company such as IGO ski – a good way to see if ski holidays are for you.
+Going with a group of mates and staying in a big chalet can also bring prices down, or consider going for just a weekend to see if it’s for you – iGO SKI offer shorter trips.

 EXPLORE THE ANTARTIC

 For: The traveller who has been everywhere else